JayBizzle/mysqldumper/README.md

 keepfor | How long to keep the remote backups (any string that can be parsed by `strtotime` can be used) driver | dropbox or ftp

 **Dropbox specific settings**

 Setting  | Description
 ------------- | -------------
-accesstoken  | The full path to to `mysqldump` appsecret  | Database hostname
+accesstoken  | Dropbox access token appsecret  | Dropbox app secret

 Visit https://www.dropbox.com/developers/apps and get your "App Secret" and "Access Token".

 **FTP specific settings**